LaboriouslyExquisite/Interactive-Lab-Hub/Lab 1/README.md

 who doesn't should come away understanding what it's famous for.
 How might you illustrate the non-sequential aspects of the interaction in the sketch?

 **Include your video here.**
+As you can see, the wizarding set up did not light up the first time we tried shooting the video of the interaction :O

 https://github.com/user-attachments/assets/35957d53-8cb8-47e2-b312-1feab35de084